-Not so long ago, we added two options to our advanced project management, namely, the availability of choosing the project manager while setting up the project and adding an In-Country reviewer when you edit the project details.
-Both options contribute to our translation platform being even more collaborative.
+Not so long ago, we added two options to our advanced project management, namely, the possibility to select the project manager while setting up the project and to add an In-Country Reviewer when you edit the project details.
+Both options contribute to our translation platform being more collaborative than ever before.

-As you know, Text United provides all the necessary tools for managing your localization project and we always keep on improving them and adding new ones.
+As you know, Text United provides all the necessary tools for managing your localization project and we continuously improve them and add to these.
 Today, we proudly present a new feature for advanced project management – tracking changes in translation projects at Text United.

-What exactly is tracking changes in translation projects option?
+What exactly is the tracking changes in translation projects option?

 With this feature, you will be able to keep a detailed track of changes made by your translator or proofreader.
-This allows for a more active approach to localization in which you can actually see changes to specific words and in any case, make corrections before the changes spread to the whole translation project.
+This allows for a more active approach to localization, in which you can actually see changes made to specific words and make corrections before these changes spread throughout the entire translation project.

 Of course, this feature is an advanced project management tool.
-It’s already possible to have an insight into translation and proofreading effort by generating a translation history report and QA report.
+It’s already possible to gain an insight into translation and proofreading efforts by generating a translation history report and QA report.
 However, generating the report in Microsoft Word will give you more in-depth information on the exact words that have been changed by the proofreader.

-How to use tracking changes in translation projects option?
+How to use tracking changes in the translation projects option?

 From the project details page, click on See tracked changes and download the report in .docx format.
-The report will not contain the document in its original formatting, but only the content of the segments – plain text, where the effort from proofreading, is visible.
+The report will not contain the document in its original formatting, but only the content of the segments – plain text, where the changes applied during proofreading are visible.